nilportugues/laravel5-json/README.md

 //...
 ```

-All of this set up allows you to easily use the `Serializer` service as follows:
+All of this set up allows you to easily use the `JsonSerializer` service as follows:

 ```php
 <?php